pwittchen/wittchen.io/source/_drafts/writing-my-first-library-in-kotlin.md

 ## Build System

-I used Gradle to build the project.
+I used [Gradle](https://gradle.org/) to build the project.
 It's popular for JVM and Android apps nowadays and works fine with Kotlin.
-I just needed to add Kotlin Gradle Plugin and Kotlin STD Lib to the `/`library/build.gradle` file to the `classpath` dependencies in `buildscript` section.
+I just needed to add Kotlin Gradle Plugin and Kotlin STD Lib to the `/library/build.gradle` file to the `classpath` dependencies in `buildscript` section.
 I also needed to define `sourceSets` to allow IntelliJ and Android Studio recognize directories with sources.

 ```groovy
 android {